Glock 43 vs Sig P365: A Detailed Review

 The Glock 43 has a typical Glock trigger.
 It’s not amazing.
 However, it does have a great reset.
 The reset is easy to feel and hear.

-The Glock 43 trigger feels spongy while it’s moving toward the break.
+The Glock 43 dimensions make the trigger feel spongy while it’s moving toward the break.
 But once you hit the wall right before the break, you’re golden.
 It’s a pretty clean break.

 The Sig P365 has an amazing trigger right out of the box.
 It has very little creep (you don’t get that spongy feeling that’s on the Glock 43).
 The break is very clean and nice.
 The reset is just as good as Glock’s.